Our Position on Catastrophic Risk from AI

 We do not believe such warnings should be dismissed.

-Based on this expert consensus and our own research, SAIFCA recognises that existential risk from advanced AI is both real and credible.
+Based on the level of expertise of those warning of catastrophic and extinction-level risks, and our own research, SAIFCA recognises that such risks from advanced AI are both real and credible.
 To avoid stating this openly would be, in our view, a disservice to children and to the principle of transparency we aim to uphold.

 🎓 Respecting Diverse Views

 We acknowledge that not everyone agrees.
 Some credible experts argue that such risks are exaggerated or very far in the future.
-While we respectfully disagree, we welcome reasoned debate.
+We welcome reasoned debate, while maintaining our above position and our support for the precautionary principle*.

 We do not, however, support reckless AI acceleration without adequate safeguards - a position we find ethically indefensible.